DIY Natural Moisturizer Recipe & Guide: A Healthy Moisturizer!

 The reality is quite the opposite as these can of lead to skin irritation or inflammation on sensitive skin types or seep into your bloodstream through the pores in your skin and raise your blood toxicity levels.
 So, utilizing a product that is completely free of any additional chemical ingredients is essential to maintaining your skin’s health and general health overall.

-However, finding a purely natural product (like Maple Holistics Therapeutic Hand Cream) that works for you can be harder than it seems and they tend to cost quite a lot – unless you find a good retailer, health store or supplier as well as an affordable product.
+However, finding a purely natural product that works for you can be harder than it seems and they tend to cost quite a lot – unless you find a good retailer, health store or supplier as well as an affordable product.
 Going the DIY route is the best way to get your hands on a purely natural and effective product for a fraction of the price.

 DIY Moisturizer For Dry Skin Recipe & Guide

 For anyone who’s had interest in natural products in the past, or even those who are somewhat inexperienced with the field: Coconut oil and aloe vera are widely known as some of the greatest medicinal treatments for both topical and internal use and have been utilized for hundreds of years in alternative and traditional healing techniques.

 However, with the increasing shift towards healthier, natural and holistic healing methods in modern times – a reaction to the countless chemical treatments that we’re persuaded to use on a daily basis, both have seen a resurgence in treating skin and general health issues in both their natural forms or as ingredients in natural products.

 Both aloe vera and coconut oil are strong natural disinfectants and both have the ability to hydrate and nourish your skin by enabling your skin to retain moisture for longer periods of time.
 Coconut oil is also a good source of vitamin E, which is important for encouraging cell and tissue growth and maintaining strong, healthy skin.